basicsofICT/lab2NetworkApplications/yourAnswers.md

 ## 2. SSH Brute-Force with Hydra (3 pts)

 **Screenshot:**
-- [Paste or attach your screenshot of Hydra output showing the discovered login/password]
+- [Attach your screenshot of Hydra output showing the discovered login/password]

 **Explanation:**
 - Briefly describe how online brute-force differs from offline hash cracking.